-Next, add the login\or\boarding module in my\first\root\module (removing any previous modules) and save it.
-Now when visiting the portal, you will have the choice between login to the LDAP source and gain access to the network or directly use provisioning in order to configure your device for a Secure SSID.
+In my\first\root\module add the login\or\boarding module (removing any previous modules), then click Save.
+The portal will now prompt the user with a choice to either login to the network directly with the LDAP source, or use provisioning to configure the device for a Secure SSID.

-Displaying a message to the user after the registration
+Display a message to the user after registration